kaveesha-neth/AURA/README.md

 2. Download the Windows installer, usually named something like `Aura Music Player Setup.exe`.
 3. Run the installer and open Aura.
 4. Click **Files** to select songs, or **Folder** to select your music folder.
-5. Done — Aura scans your music, builds the queue, and remembers your selected library sources for next time.
+5. Done.
+Aura scans your music, builds the queue, and remembers your selected library sources for next time.

-> You do not need Node.js, npm, or any developer setup to use the released app.

 ---